 Crime is always popular but less genre-driven and perhaps more upmarket, psychological, twisted or historical.
 Novels that help you explore a world that is unfamiliar to you are always popular.
 Sagas are coming back big time – either pre-war up to the 1950s, featuring salt of the Earth characters caught up in a crisis – often with a strong romantic theme or bigger, more contemporary novels featuring multi-generational stories.

 When thinking about entering the Prize think about the impact you will make with your first few pages – does it grab the reader?
 Is it immediately something a reader will want to read?
 Is the very first line/paragraph a captivating one?
 Is the plot clear?
 Is it clearly laid out (I prefer Times New Roman, 14pt, double-spaced); has it been spell-checked?
 Does your synopsis clearly set out the story in a matter of a few pages?
 All of this will make an impact.

 I hope the above helps you – the Emirates LitFest Writing Prize has been a great success and I hope will continue to succeed.
-There is huge talent here – and I am very much looking forward to discovering a new bestseller among you.
+There is huge talent here – and me and my team are very much looking forward to discovering a new bestseller among you.

 If you’re considering entering the Children’s Fiction Category, make sure you read Louise Lamont’s advice on applying.

 And finally, if you feel ready to enter the Adult Fiction Category of the competition, make sure you review the guidelines and pay the entry fee so you can submit your application!